twurple/twurple/README.md

 - Query the Kraken v5 & Helix APIs
 - Build a chat bot
-- React to custom redemptions, subscriptions, follows and much more using PubSub and WebHooks
+- React to custom redemptions, subscriptions, follows and much more using PubSub and EventSub
 - Do all this without caring about the expiry of your access tokens - **we can refresh them automatically**

 ## Installation